You’ve done it. You loved it. You learned a ton.

 - Intervene in and document behavioral and ArtsBridge Summer policy violations

 - Communicate with head ArtsBridge Staff and Co-Resident Directors about concerns or incidents

 - Comply with the Residence Hall Handbook and uphold the University of Minnesota Conduct Code and relevant procedures

-Leadership Positions: In addition to our regular Summer Staff positions, there will be three additional leadership positions: Two Co-Resident Directors and one Operations Assistant.
-Staff in these positions will serve as RAs, but not as faculty assistants.
-Please indicate in your cover letter if you would like to be considered for one or more of these positions.
+Leadership Positions: In addition to our regular Summer Staff positions, there will be two Co-Resident Directors.
+The Co-Resident Directors will serve as RAs, but not as faculty assistants.
+Please indicate in your cover letter if you would like to be considered for this position.

 - The two Co-Resident Directors will work together to oversee the ArtsBridge Summer Staff in their duties as RAs.
 They will organize and lead building meetings, manage resident check-outs on departure day, retain the emergency contact/health information of each student, and work closely with head ArtsBridge Staff to respond to and document any concerns or incidents related to residents.
 During classes, the Co-Resident Directors will also serve as Office Assistants.

 Background checks are mandatory and will be run by ArtsBridge.
 The information needed to run these reports will be provided by the candidate through a separate form when applicable.

 - Complete the online application form (available at artsbridge.com/staffapp).